Home Loan Calculator — Repay vs Invest vs Debt Recycling

 - Estimated net difference vs standard repayments

-- Side-by-side comparison with Scenario A and B
+- Side-by-side comparison with Repay and Invest scenarios

 Scenario comparison (side-by-side)